Waziri (fictional tribe): The Waziri in other media

 The Waziri are featured in Tarzan comic books and comic strips in a role identical to their portrayal in Burrough's Tarzan books.
 In other media, their portrayal varies.

 In the 1952 movie Tarzan's Savage Fury, which incorporates some elements from The Return of Tarzan, the Waziri (here called the Wazuri) are a tribe Tarzan's father had ministered to as a missionary before dying and leaving Tarzan an orphan.
 The villainous Rokov tricks Tarzan and Jane into leading him to the tribe, scheming to rob it of its vast treasure of diamonds.

 In the 1998 movie Tarzan and the Lost City, incorporating elements from Return and from The Beasts of Tarzan, Mugambi appears under the alternate spelling Mugambe as a witch doctor.
 He warns Tarzan, apparently by telepathy, of an expedition by treasure hunters seeking the lost city of Opar that is laying waste to Tarzan's homeland.

-In the 2001 Disney series of animated cartoons The Legend of Tarzan, the Waziri are a forest tribe friendly but not subordinate to Tarzan, studied by Jane's father Archimedes Q. Porter and Irish anthropologist Robin Doyle.
+In the 2001 Disney TV series The Legend of Tarzan, the Waziri are a forest-dwelling tribe friendly but not subordinate to Tarzan, studied by Jane's father Archimedes Q. Porter and Irish anthropologist Robin Doyle.
 The tribe is led by Chief Keewazi, functionally identical to Chief Waziri in The Return of Tarzan; the novels' Basuli appears as his headstrong son, being groomed to be the next chief, and Muviro as a villainous Waziri warrior jealous of Basuli and hostile to outsiders.
 Muviro attempts to kill both Basuli and Tarzan so that he himself will be the next chief, but his treachery is exposed and he is banished from the tribe.
-The tribe as a whole is menaced on one occasion by toxic wastewater from an illegal mining operation.
+The tribe as a whole is menaced in their debut appearance by toxic wastewater from an illegal mining operation.
 Oddly, Queen La of Opar is portrayed as a former Waziri.

-In the 2016 movie The Legend of Tarzan, the Waziri are recast as the Kuba, a tribe the young Jane Porter's father had served as a missionary, and to which she had brought the severely injured Tarzan after he had saved her from an ape attack.
+In the 2016 movie The Legend of Tarzan, the Waziri are recast as the Kuba, a tribe the young Jane Porter's father had served as a missionary, and to whom she had brought the severely injured Tarzan after he had saved her from an ape attack.
 The Kuba tribal name presumably derives from the historical Congolese Kuba Kingdom.
 In the film, Muviro appears as chief of the tribe and a benevolent elder, as in the novels, and is an educated, literate man fluent in several languages.
 He welcomes the now married Tarzan and Jane back to the Kuba village after their long absence in England.
 He and other tribe members are subsequently killed in a raid by Léon Rom and his mercenaries; several of the remaining warriors afterwards join Tarzan and his companion George Washington Williams on a quest for vengeance against Rom.
 The Kuba are portrayed as being as adept at jungle craft as Tarzan.

-In the 2016 book "A Natural History of Human Morality" Michael Tomasello uses the name to refer to a hypothetical tribe some 150'000 years ago and explains what role cultural customs would play in the evolution of objective morality.
+In the 2016 book "A Natural History of Human Morality," Michael Tomasello uses the name to refer to a hypothetical tribe some 150,000 years ago and explains what role cultural customs would play in the evolution of objective morality.